Evil Tide (1997)

 Nice nautical treasure too, although the nifty psionic items of the Illithiad are not given their Little Mermaid equivalents here.
 Pearls and creepy serpentine figurines, alongside the odd Triton-forged trident+1.
 Not mind-blowing but the effort is made and appreciated.

 The second section of the caverns takes place entirely underwater in eerie cyclopean ruins from a vaguely eel-like species so ancient even the Sahuagin do not remember them.
 Two megalodons and a hideous death trap consisting of the insane remnant of the psionic/magical guardian entity originally created to operate the ruins.
-It is masterfully telegraphed in advance by eery singing and eventually a pile of hideously dessicated sahuagin corpses surrounding a 5 foot aperture from which radiates unearthly emerald witchlight.
+It is masterfully telegraphed in advance by eerie singing and eventually a pile of hideously desiccated Sahuagin corpses surrounding a 5 foot aperture from which radiates unearthly emerald witchlight.
 Are you an idiot and do you look in the aperture?
 Nice.

 Two megalodons later, the final confrontation takes place in what I think might be the most bizarre set piece battle I have ever read.
 Well telegraphed in advance by a gradual increase in the temperature of the water, the PCs pass through several shattered membrane doors, only to find that the quake has opened a fault in the earth from which rushes magma, thus boiling the water surrounding the Stone which Abides room.